 About the district

-The majority of our funding is in the form of grants from the Washington Conservation Commission.
-Each year we also seek grant funds from the Washington Department of Ecology, Salmon Recovery Funding Board, the North Olympic Salmon Coalition and other sources for ongoing or special projects.
+The majority of our funding comes in the form of state grants, mostly from the Washington Conservation Commission.
+We are constantly seeking grant funds from various sources, including the Washington Department of Ecology, Salmon Recovery Funding Board, and other sources for ongoing or special projects.

 We want to hear from you!
-You can reach us by e-mail at
+You can reach us by e-mail and phone at: